idimension18/Target-ocaml-edition/README.md

 </p>

 # Licence
-Do whatever you do with this game :) I don't own anything.
+Do whatever you want with this game :) I don't own anything.